Jon Moxley: Feud with Kenny Omega and AEW World Champion (2019–2021)

-On September 5 at All Out, Moxley defeated Satoshi Kojima.
-On the October 6 episode of Dynamite, Moxley competed in a Casino Ladder Match for an opportunity at the AEW World Championship, but the match was won by Adam Page.
-Also that month, he was inserted into a tournament to determine the next challenger for the world championship.
-Moxley defeated Preston "10" Vance to advance to the semi-finals, but he was withdrawn from the tournament after it was revealed that he had entered a rehabilitation program for alcoholism.
-Miro was subsequently unveiled as his replacement.
+After losing to Omega, Moxley began an alliance with Eddie Kingston, challenging The Young Bucks (Omega's friends) for the AEW World Tag Team Championship at the Double or Nothing event in May, but they were defeated.
+On October, he was inserted into a tournament to determine the next challenger for the world championship, but he was withdrawn from the tournament after it was revealed that he had entered a rehabilitation program for alcoholism.

 Blackpool Combat Club (2022–2024)

-Following rehab, Moxley returned in January 2022 with a healthier and cleaner look.
-He began a storyline with Bryan Danielson, who offered to team up with him, but Moxley stated that he would only consider teaming up with Danielson if they wrestled each other first.
-Moxley defeated Danielson at Revolution in March, but the two began brawling after their match; William Regal, once a mentor to both men on separate occasions, made his surprise debut to break up the fight and force them to shake hands.
-With Regal as their manager, they formed a team which would later be named the Blackpool Combat Club (BCC) in reference to Regal's career beginnings in the English town of Blackpool.
-The group would begin a storyline with Wheeler Yuta, who would aim to join the group.
-After first losing to Danielson, Yuta was defeated by Moxley on the April 8 episode of Rampage, earning the faction's respect, and joining them.
+Following rehab, Moxley returned in January 2022, beginning a storyline with Bryan Danielson.
+Moxley defeated Danielson at Revolution in March, after their match; William Regal, once a mentor to both men on separate occasions, made his surprise debut to break up the fight and force them to shake hands.
+With Regal as their manager, they formed a team which would later be named the Blackpool Combat Club (BCC), later including Wheeler Yuta and Claudio Castagnoli would join the Blackpool Combat Club as its newest member.
 At Double or Nothing on May 29, Moxley and Danielson teamed with Eddie Kingston, Santana and Ortiz to face the Jericho Appreciation Society (Chris Jericho, Jake Hager, Daniel Garcia, Angelo Parker, and Matt Menard) in an Anarchy in the Arena match, but lost.